djxprice/flownotes/README.md

 - ✅ Two-click drawing interface with live preview
 - ✅ Rectangle persistence with SVG coordinates
 - ✅ Rectangles scale and pan with canvas
-- ✅ Rectangles hide at extreme zoom levels (40% and below)
 - ✅ Rectangles removed with notes (Hide, Update, Delete, Close)

 **Technical Implementation:**